cartoon-raccoon/cogsy/README.md

 ## Future Additions
 - OAuth2 integration, eliminating the need for a user token.
 - Adding a `price` command, allowing the user to set the price they paid for the album, and also a screen to display the increasing amount of money they spend on their music collection as a sparkview graph.
 The code to parse the command is already written, all that's left is to implement it.
-- Make the update function multithreaded, resulting in faster update times for users with larger collections.
 - An option to read user collection data from a CSV file (Discogs supports downloading collection data as CSV).
 This would prove to be useful for users with larger collections.
+- A popup in Listening history that shows the history for the album only.

 ## Credits
 [gyscos](https://github.com/gyscos) for the Cursive library that the user interface is built on.
 Thank you for this amazing crate, and for your assistance on Reddit.